Heath Robinson →

 in Ampthill (Bedfordshire, UK), where he led a weapons design team

 for the next five years.
-Hunter Engineering, a defense contractor,
+Hunter Engineering – a defense contractor –

-is now part of Lockheed Martin.
+would later become part of Lockheed Martin.

 In 1968, Sale left Hunter and founded a software firm by the